For either the Mobile Banking website or the Mobile Banking application, you will need a supported device with either a data plan or internet access.

 If enrolled, you will also have bill payment access to schedule new payments or to cancel scheduled payments.
 New payees must be added through the full Online Banking site.

-Once you login to the Mobile Banking website, you will see a listing of all your online accounts and their balances.
+Once you sign in to the Mobile Banking website, you will see a listing of all your online accounts and their balances.
 Simply click on the account if you would like to view more information.

-If you are logging into the app, you will need to select the "Accounts" button from the app’s main screen.
+If you are signing into the app, you will need to select the "Accounts" button from the app’s main screen.

 Sure.
 Immediate transfers between your DCECU accounts can be made using Mobile Banking the same way they are completed online.
 Member to member transfers are also available!

-All standard security features are applied at login including multifactor authentication via one-time PIN and stored keys.
+All standard security features are applied at sign in including multifactor authentication via one-time PIN and stored keys.
 256 bit SSL encryption is used to secure the connection.
-We do not recommend logging into Online and/or Mobile Banking over a Wi-Fi connection if you are not sure it is secure.
-You will also be logged out automatically after 5 minutes of inactivity.
+We do not recommend signing into Online and/or Mobile Banking over a Wi-Fi connection if you are not sure it is secure.
+You will also be signed out automatically after 5 minutes of inactivity.
 For more information on what you can do to protect your information, see the Security Center.

 Secure Socket Layer (SSL) protects data in three key ways: